James P. Carroll

 Mr. Lewandowski lives with his wife and two children in Bethesda, Maryland.

 Susan Ortega spent over ten years in the telecommunications industry in Information Technology.
-She project managed the Local Number Portability project at XO Communications, and the Wireless Number Portability project at Nextel.
+She worked on the Local Number Portability project at XO Communications, and the Wireless Number Portability project at Nextel.

 Ms. Ortega was diagnosed with PMP in August, 2009 and had surgery with Dr. Sugarbaker in January, 2010.
 Susan is fully recovered from the surgery and in excellent health.